-Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular \$40 copayment for each specialist's office visit degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for eyeglasses and contact lenses following cataract surgery • For people with diabetes, screening for diabetic retinopathy is covered once per year.
-Out of Network One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an \$40 copayment for each specialist's office visit intraocular lens.
+Services that are covered for you What you must pay when you get these services Vis Vision services (Medicare-covered) Covered services include: In Network • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$25 copayment for each specialist's office visit \$25 copayment for eyeglasses and contact lenses following cataract surgery • For people with diabetes, screening for diabetic retinopathy is covered once per year.
+Benefit does not apply to your combined annual deductible • • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant. \$0 copayment for eyeglasses and contact lenses following cataract surgery Vision services (Routine) You are covered for supplemental vision benefits.
-In Network Humana is not responsible for the availability or ongoing participation of any provider.
-Provider availability may change.
-Always make sure your provider is in the network before you receive ears.
-If \$40 copayment for routine exam up to 1 per year. provider is in the network before you receive care.
-If you want the name of a provider or need a provider Out of Network directory, you may access www.humana.com/finder/provider-directories/ or call Customer Care. \$40 copayment for routine exam up to 1 per year.
-Benefits received out-of-network are subject to any in-network benefit maximums, limitations, and/or exclusions.
+Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
+Out of Network \$25 copayment for each specialist's office visit \$25 copayment for eyeglasses and contact lenses following cataract surgery Benefit does not apply to your combined annual deductible plan cost-sharing amount for those services separately.

-Services that are covered for you What you must pay when you get these services ĕ "Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your In Network health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed. \$0 copayment for each primary care physician's office visit Out of Network Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. \$0 copayment for each primary care physician's office visit Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your plan cost-sharing amount for those services separately.
+Services that are covered for you What you must pay when you get these services ĕ ''Welcome to Medicare'' Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your In Network health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if 0% coinsurance for each primary care physician's office visit needed.
+Benefit does not apply to your combined annual deductible Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your Out of Network appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+0% coinsurance for each primary care physician's office visit Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your Benefit does not apply to your combined annual deductible